lauragates1214/python-programming-algorithms/README.md

 <br><br>

 **CS50x SQL Practice Problem: Hall of Prophecy**<br>
-*Refactors a SQL database to avoid redundancies, and uses Python to load new SQL tables.*
+*Refactors a SQL database to avoid redundancies, and uses Python to load new SQL tables.*<br>
 My refactored database and schema are roster.db and schema.sql.
 Original database and schema roster-orig.db and schema-orig.sql.
 <br><br>